 Do not register a Uyuni Server to itself.
 The Uyuni Server must be managed individually or by using another separate Uyuni Server.
-For more information about using multiple servers, see Large-deployments > Multi-server.
+For more information about using multiple servers, see Specialized-guides > Large-deployments.

 4.3.1.
 Registering openSUSE Leap Clients